 The Heartland Intermodal Gateway (HIG) at Prichard in Wayne County opened with great fanfare and hope in 2015.
-Rail-to-truck transfer stations were booming in other parts of the country and advocates of the West Virginia project saw HIG as a chance for West Virginia to get in on the action.
+Rail-to-truck transfer stations and other truck repair business for sale were booming in other parts of the country and advocates of the West Virginia project saw HIG as a chance for West Virginia to get in on the action.

 A feasibility study for the project released prior to its opening said, “It will provide West Virginia businesses with a truck/rail transfer facility that will establish intermodal connections to the Port of Virginia in Hampton Roads with Chicago (and) connecting service to the West Coast ports.”

 The idea was, “build it and they will come,” and that justified a $12 million federal grant, an $18 million investment from the state of West Virginia and another $500,000 a year in state funding.
 The problem, however, is that the business did not come.

 “It was probably somebody’s great idea,” said West Virginia Transportation Secretary Byrd White.
 “I don’t knock that, (however) it’s not working.
 It never got the volume it needed to sustain itself.
 It wasn’t right for the taxpayers of West Virginia to continue to subsidize it.”